 GeneCards Summary for PSMD8 Gene

 PSMD8 (Proteasome 26S Subunit, Non-ATPase 8) is a Protein Coding gene.
 Diseases associated with PSMD8 include Cystic Fibrosis.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Antigen processing-Cross presentation.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.

 UniProtKB/Swiss-Prot Summary for PSMD8 Gene